MAHAK0804/MAHAK0804/README.md

 Hey!
 DEVELOPERS 👋, I'm MAHAK GARG
 </h1>
 <h4>
-I'm self-motivated 💫 and hardworking 🦾 frontend developer fresher seeking for an opportunity to work in a challenging environment to prove my skills and utilize my knowledge & intelligence in the growth of the organization.
+I'm self-motivated 💫 and hardworking 🦾 software developer fresher seeking for an opportunity to work in a challenging environment to prove my skills and utilize my knowledge & intelligence in the growth of the organization.
 Highly passionate about building web applications and confident enough to learn new things with a curious mind, an absolute passion for coding ⌨ and the ability to write clean and efficient code 💻.
 Like to work in group.